 In summary, owning multiple ferrets can be a lot of fun and incredibly rewarding for both you and the ferrets themselves.
 Knowing the right ways to introduce new ferrets and provide quality bonding time can increase your ferret’s chances of having happy lifelong ferret friendships.
 However, remember to consider the individual personalities of the ferrets and be prepared to devote more time caring for multiple ferrets who will have their needs, dietary requirements, and different personalities to manage.

-You may also like: How Do You Teach A Ferret No?
+You may also like: Are A Ferret And A Mink The Same Thing?

 Space, Resources and Time: The Practicalities of Owning Multiple Ferrets